RefactoringGuru/design-patterns-swift/README.md

 It contains Swift examples for all classic GoF design patterns.

-Each pattern includes two examples:
+There are two examples for each of the patterns:

-- **Structural** examples show the internal structure of patterns, including detailed comments.
+- **Structural** examples illustrate the internal structure of a pattern, explained with detailed comments.

-- **RealWorld** examples show how patterns can be used in real-world Swift applications.
+- **RealWorld** examples illustrate how patterns can be used in real-world Swift applications.

 ## Requirements